-COL Jack M. Davis, AN, was promoted to Brigadier General on 7 June in anticipation of assignment as 26th Chief of the Army Nurse Corps.
+COL Jack M. Davis, AN, was promoted to Brigadier General on 7 June and on 1 July assumed the position of 26th Chief of the Army Nurse Corps.

 BG Davis began his career in Armor and subsequently served as a Special Forces A Team Leader.
 He began service in the Army Medical Department in 1989.
 His first AMEDD assignment was at Brooke Army Medical Center in the Medical/Surgical section with a follow-on assignment to the Surgical/Trauma Intensive Care Unit.
 In 1994 he served as the Chief Nurse/Officer in Charge of the US Army Health Clinic at Yuma Proving Ground, Yuma Arizona.
 In 1999, after attending the Family Nurse Practitioner Program at the Uniformed Service University of the Health Sciences, he returned to BAMC to serve as a primary care provider in the Family Medicine Clinic.
 He was later tasked with establishing a new primary care clinic at Camp Bullis and served as the activity’s first OIC.